Forever Rich, Chapter 4

 Of course, frugality divorced from generosity is just frugality.
 The goal is not only to save money, but to save money that can be used to lay up more treasure in heaven.

-Of course, saving money is not the only means of facilitating the laying up of treasure in heaven.
-Making more money is another means, a subject we’ll explore next. — David
+Saving money is not the only means of facilitating the laying up of treasure in heaven.
+Making more money is another means, a subject we’ll explore next.

 [1] Is it better to buy or rent a residence?
 Generally speaking, buying on credit makes more sense than renting, as renters do not build equity in their residences, and they are likely paying off their landlord’s mortgage.
 After thirty years of renting, renters have nothing to show for their 360 payments.
 Most borrowers, however, own their homes free and clear by then, and hopefully their homes will have increased in value to at least keep up with the rate of inflation.
 Yet there are other factors to take into consideration, as anyone will tell you who purchased a house that currently is worth less than what they paid for it.
 Beware of buying a home in a region where prices have recently appreciated significantly.
 What goes up quickly often comes down quickly.